| Oracle® Communications Billing and Revenue Management System Administrator's Guide Release 7.5 Part Number E16719-06 |

 Caution:

 The -f parameter works differently when you add partitions.
-In that case, it forces the splitting of partitions even when they fall within the date range of the current partition.Writes an SQL statement of the operation to the partition_utils.log file but does not perform any action on the database.
+In that case, it forces the splitting of partitions even when they fall within the time period of the current partition.Writes an SQL statement that shows the partitions that will be removed to the partition_utils.log file without performing any action on the database.
 See "Running the partition_utils Utility in Test Mode".

 Displays the syntax and parameters for this utility.